cc-ai/SimData/README.md

 |Person| Not in the dataset for now| | | 11, 12

  <!--- Note: figure out the Tree labels, since this may introduce noise in the training --->
+Even though some categories are not yet included in the simulated dataset, we choose specific colors to represent them in order to convert segmentation maps obtained with 19-class cityscapes to our simulated dataset labels.

 ### JSON files